CYu-stu/MDF/README.md

 ## Train

-* For example, to train SRM on `CUB_fewshot_cropped` with ResNet-12 backbone under the 1/5-shot setting, run the following command lines:
+* For example, to train MDF on `CUB_fewshot_cropped` with ResNet-12 backbone under the 1/5-shot setting, run the following command lines:

   ```shell
   cd experiments/CUB_fewshot_cropped/ResNet-12